Skip to main content

 Drafted.
 Verified.
 Reviewed.
 Then delivered.

-Every motion passes through 14 phases before it reaches your desk — including independent citation verification against CourtListener and PACER, a judicial-quality review, and two human checkpoints.
-Nothing ships unchecked.
+14 steps before it reaches your desk — independent citation verification, a judicial-quality review, and two human checkpoints.
+Nothing reaches you unchecked.

 Motion Status